ruralocity/spacerace/README.md

 $ ruby main.rb
 ```

 Steer the ship with the left and right arrow keys.
+Dodge as many opponents as
+you can before you run out of fuel!